openshift/cluster-monitoring-operator/README.md

 You should keep this in mind when decding in which release you want your feature or fix.

 ### Technical procedure
-Before you get started, you should:
+Before you get started, you have to perform the following *mandatory* steps:
-* Open an Issue or a bug in Bugzilla
+* Open an bug in Bugzilla
 * Fork this repository

 Very little things are defined explictly in this repository but most things are imported from upstream projects instead.